 Life-Skills, Empowerment, And Development Services (LEADS) is a Pinellas County, Florida non-profit dedicated to helping families with children prenatal to 18 years.
 LEADS offers FREE programs designed to work jointly to promote emotional, social, and academic competence and to prevent, reduce, and treat behavioral and emotional problems and risk-taking behaviors, problems that if addressed properly can improve their life trajectory.

 LEADS provides services to families by offering free parenting classes at schools, in churches, and pediatric clinics.
 Classes implement The Incredible Years and are offered on weekends and weekday evenings.
 The programs strengthen parent-child interactions and attachment, reduce harsh discipline and foster parents’ ability to promote children’s social, emotional, and language development.

-LEADS also offers “Mama and Me” a parent participation preschool for mothers, fathers, grandparents and other caregivers of children 6 months to age 5.
+LEADS also offers “Child/Adult Montessori Program Services (CHAMPS)” a parent participation preschool for mothers, fathers, grandparents and other caregivers of children 6 months to age 5.

 We partner with public schools, preschools/daycare centers to support teachers.
 The Teacher curriculum focuses on strengthening classroom management; promoting student’s pro-social behavior, emotional self-regulation and school readiness; and reducing children’s classroom aggression and noncooperation with peers and teachers.

 THE NEED FOR PROGRAMS LIKE The Incredible Years AND Child/Adult Montessori Program Services (CHAMPS) IS GREAT

 Among those children most in need of a school readiness experience are those with behavior problems.
 They are most likely to exhibit continued learning and behavioral difficulties and to drop out of school.